 Hot guy-on-guy action

 The problem with hanging out exclusively with writers for six weeks is that I stand a good chance of being quoted when I least expect it.
 I don’t mind my mutterings being recorded and published for all the world to read.
 It keeps me honest.
 Still, after six sexless weeks in Las Vegas, I sensed a theme building among the chronicles of the sexless.
+I doubt people from websites to watchmygf would have this problem in Las Vegas.

 Example #1 (from Tao of Poker):